-- Put your customers first – Customer service is given the highest priority in banks.
+- Put your customers first – Customer service in banking is the highest priority.
 It is very important to provide the customers with what they require not the other way round.
 It is a crucial need to collect customer feedback and act upon the same.
 By using the right tools and software banks can customize services for their customers.

 - Leverage customer data – Banks are supposed to put on the efforts to collect and leverage customer data, for understanding the customer needs and preferences.
 This will help in connecting with the right customers and deliver better solutions.

 - Deliver multi-channel customer experience – As customers use different channels to do their banking, banks also need to adopt multiple channels while providing personalized services.
 Apart from their branches, the banks need to customize engagement across other channels like phones, emails, video chat, and messaging apps.